How Enslaved Africans Braided Rice Seeds Into Their Hair & Changed the World

 These seeds were safely transported to the New World, and became one of the primary ways that the rice crop came to be cultivated in the Americas, from Brazil to South Carolina.
 As research shows, West African women were the main contributors to the success of rice farming, due to their knowledge and practice in not only transporting seeds, but also cultivating the plant for mass consumption in a lucrative and exploitative plantation economy built on slavery.

 Dutch ethnobotanist Tinde van Andel provides a wealth of research on tracing back the movements of African rice species in from West Africa to French Guiana and Suriname, the eventual homes of the descendants of those who escaped slavery on Dutch plantations.
-The descendants of these slaves are collectively known as the Maroon people.
+The descendants of these enslaved Africans are collectively known as the Maroon people.

 Rice farming, backbreaking though it may be, is predominately women’s work, and the vast majority of Maroon rice farmers are women.